-- The Javascript transform is calculated every time: - $\circ$ The Evaluate button is pressed. - The Javascript transform item is unselected in the Center pane and script changes have been made without the Evaluate button being clicked. - $\circ$ The item upstream of it changes. - Numeric values should use dot ('.') as the decimal separator and have no group separator.
+- The Javascript transform is calculated every time: - o The Evaluate button is pressed. - The Javascript transform item is unselected in the Center pane and script changes have been made without the Evaluate button being clicked. - o An item upstream of it changes. - Numeric values should use dot ('.') as the decimal separator and have no group separator.
 E.g. 1234.5 is valid, but 1,234.5 and 1.234,5 are not, regardless of the locale set in the Preferences window.
-You can use the Num Format and Replace transforms to put numeric data in the correct format before processing the Javascript transform. - The new column is added at the right end.
-You can change the column order with Reorder Cols and the column name with Rename Cols. - Any errors from the Javascript engine are shown in a message window when Evaluate is clicked. - The Javascript Date() object evaluates to the number of milliseconds since 1 January 1970 UTC.
-Date() is the current date. - Date values passed to Javascript Date() objects should be in ISO ('yyyy-mm-dd') format, e.g. '2020-01-31' (not '2020-1-31'). - If you want to carry out your transform across more than one dataset, you should Join them first. - The Javascript transform is very versatile and quite fast.
+You can use the Num Format and Replace transforms to put numeric data in the correct format before processing a Javascript transform.

+- The new column is added at the right end.
+You can change the column order with Reorder Cols and the column name with Rename Cols. - The Javascript Date() object evaluates to the number of milliseconds since 1 January 1970 UTC. - Date values passed to Javascript Date() objects should be in ISO ('yyyy-mm-dd') format, e.g. '2020-01-31' (not '2020-1-31'). - If you want to carry out your transform across more than one dataset, you should merge them first, e.g. using Join. - The Javascript transform is very versatile and quite fast.
 But is not as fast as built-in transforms.
-So we recommend you use built-in transforms where possible.

-- Javascript running in Easy Data Transform is not 'sandboxed' and has the same privileges as the Easy Data Transform executable.
+So we recommend you use built-in transforms where possible. - Javascript running in Easy Data Transform is not 'sandboxed' and has the same privileges as the Easy Data Transform executable.
 However the Javascript does not have access to window(), XMLHttpRequest() or ActiveXObject().
 So we aren't aware of any way that a bad actor could damage your system from Javascript sent in a .transform file. - Javascript is far too big a topic to cover here.
 However there are many detailed resources online.
-If you are stuck contact support. - If you only want to combine text from columns, use the simpler Substitute transform.
+If you are stuck contact support. - If you only want to combine text from columns, use the simpler Substitute transform. - Warnings are shown in the Warnings tab for: - $\circ$ Javascript syntax errors - $\circ$ Ambiguous column references